niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. Greater scalability for very large datasets or very high write throughput
 2. Specialized query operations that are not well supported by the relational model
 3. Frustration with the restrictiveness of relational schemas
+4. One thing that document and graph databases have in common is that they typically don’t enforce a schema for the data they store, which can make it easier to adapt applications to changing requirements
+   * However, your application most likely still assumes that data has a certain structure; it’s just a question of whether the schema is explicit (enforced on write) or implicit (handled on read)

 ### When to Consider NoSQL
 1. If you do transactions or banking, you want consistency